Changing Exhibits

 1st floor

-This display celebrates women from across the state representing diverse fields including education, science, business, human rights advocacy, and the arts –and details the contributions they made as well as the challenges they faced in their lifetimes.
+This display celebrates women from across the state representing diverse fields including education, science, business, human rights advocacy, and the arts- and details the contributions they made as well as the challenges they faced in their lifetimes.

-A Transportation Revolution
+Horse2Auto: A Transportation Revolution

-Automobiles began appearing on Pennsylvania’s roads in the late 1800s, but the transition away from horses – the then-dominant mode of personal transport — did not happen quickly, or evenly.
+Automobiles began appearing on Pennsylvania’s roads in the late 1800s, but the transition away from horses – the then-dominant mode of personal transport – did not happening quickly, or evenly.
 For more than a quarter century, cars shared the road with horse-drawn vehicles.
+This display explores the transition from horse to automobile through the history of three vehicles from Pennsylvania’s last transportation revolution.